This Privacy Notice lets you know what happens to any Personal Data that you give to us, or any that we may collect from or about you.

 - information from publicly available sources (including third party agencies such as credit reference agencies, fraud prevention agencies, law enforcement agencies and public registers), such as your credit history; and/or,

 - information obtained from sanctions checking and background screening providers and information, such as your reasons for being on the sanctions list.

 3.1 We will process Personal Data primarily to provide you with a service or product you have requested.
 However, there may be times when we are required to process Personal Data that is not part of our core business, for example where we have to comply with a legal obligation or a public duty required of us by law.

 3.2 Your Personal Data may be stored and processed by us in the following ways and for the following purposes:

 A. Maintain and improve customer experience

-- To allow you to use and access the services and products provided by the Company.
+- To allow you to use and access the services and products provided by us.

-- For our internal purposes, such as research and analysis, reporting, quality control, Website performance, system administration and to evaluate use of our Websites, so that we can provide you with enhanced services.
+- For our internal purposes, such as research and analysis, reporting, quality control, Website performance, system administration and to evaluate use of our Websites, so that we can continuously improve them and provide you with enhanced services.

 - To invite you to attend focus groups to further improve our Websites and/or products and services.

 - We may also use your Personal Data in case studies that we produce which will then be used for advertising and marketing purposes.
 We will obtain your consent to do this in advance.